Small says no Trump Plaza implosion auction, but Icahn will donate $175,000

-It started out a bad news day, looking like the end of a fundraising auction for the right to push the button to implode the former Trump Plaza would cost the Boys and Girls Club of Atlantic City $175,000.
+A fundraising auction for the right to push the button to implode the former Trump Plaza was called off Monday, a decision that briefly jeopardized a $175,000 donation to the Boys and Girls Club of Atlantic City.

-But Mayor Marty Small Sr. on Monday afternoon said building owner and billionaire investor Carl Icahn has agreed to make the donation in order to avoid the auction and assure safety at the implosion site.
+But billionaire investor and building owner Carl Icahn, agreed to make the donation from his own pocket, Mayor Marty Small Sr. said.

-Icahn said his philanthropic arm will donate $175,000 to the Boys and Girls Club.
+Icahn said allowing a winning bidder to blow up the plaza created some safety issues.

 "From the beginning, we thought the auction and any other related spectacle presented a safety risk, and we were always clear we did not want to participate in any way," an Icahn spokesperson said in a statement.